Vaaskr/StudioBustAdjuster/README.md

 # StudioBustAdjuster
-Allows to change the bust settings of a character within CharaStudio.
+Allows to change the bust settings of a character within Studio.

 Currently Works with Koikatsu